 Since each payer makes its own decision as to whether to establish a policy or enter into a contract to cover our tests, as well as the amount it will reimburse for a test, seeking these approvals is a time-consuming and costly process.
-In addition, the determination by a payer to cover and the amount it will reimburse for our tests will likely be made on an indication-by-indication basis and may consider our billing programs.
-To date, we have obtained policy-level reimbursement for our multi-gene tests for hereditary breast and ovarian cancer-related disorders as well as other tests.
+In addition, the determination by a payer to cover and the amount it will reimburse for our tests will likely be made on an indication-by-indication basis and may consider our billing practices and reimbursements from other payors and from our patient billing programs.
+To date, we have obtained policy-level reimbursement approval or contractual reimbursement for some indications for our tests from most of the large commercial third-party payors in the United States, and the Centers for Medicare & Medicaid Services, or CMS, provides reimbursement for our multi-gene tests for hereditary breast and ovarian cancer-related disorders as well as other tests.
 We believe that establishing adequate reimbursement from Medicare is an important factor in gaining adoption from healthcare providers.
 Our claims for reimbursement from third-party payors may be denied upon submission, and we must appeal the claims.
 The appeals process is time consuming and expensive and may not result in payment.
 In cases where there is not a contracted rate for reimbursement, there is typically a greater coinsurance or copayment requirement from the patient, which may result in further delay or decreased likelihood of collection.